tom-seddon/acorn_1770_dfs_disassembly/README.md

 relevant labels and references have been captured.

 * DFS 2.25 (supplied on Master Compact welcome disk)
+* DFS 2.28 (don't know where this came from! - but it's widely available and looks like an official build)
 * DFS 2.29 (patched version supplied on Master 128 welcome disk)
 * DFS 2.42 (supplied on the Olivetti PC 128 S Welcome disk)
 * DFS 2.44 (part of [FinMOS 3.29](https://stardot.org.uk/forums/viewtopic.php?t=18510))